IQSS/dataverse/doc/sphinx-guides/source/developers/workflows.rst

 pause
 +++++

 A step that pauses the workflow.
 The workflow is paused until a POST request is sent to ``/api/workflows/{invocation-id}``.
 Sending 'fail' in the POST body (Content-type:text/plain) will trigger a failure and workflow rollback.
 All other responses are considered as successes.
+The pause step is intended for testing - the invocationId required to end the pause is only available in the log (and database).
+Adding a parameter (see log step) with the key/value "authorized":"true" will allow the invocationId to be used as a credential as with the http/authext step below.

 .. code:: json